 When anorexia-focused family therapy doesn’t work

 Anorexia-nervosa-focused family therapy is the number one option but it will not work for everyone — we know this from the published studies and from experience.
 The NICE guideline says that if for some reason it is “unacceptable, contraindicated or ineffective”, the next two approaches to chose from are:

 - individual CBT-ED –that’s cognitive-behaviour therapy specifically for eating disorders

 - or adolescent-focused psychotherapy for anorexia nervosa (AFP-AN)

-I say more on these in Chapter 12 of my book, which you can read in its entirety here.
+I say more on CBT-ED in Chapter 12 of my book, which you can read in its entirety here.
 And I have two posts for you on adolescent-focused therapy.
 I explain how it compares to FBT here, and I explain what it is here.